Street Typer

 A cleaner UI closer to the final product, with no distracting graphics.

 In our first round of play tests, we noticed a lack of world-building and art direction.
-We wanted to create a more engaging sense of battling your opponent instead of mindlessly key-smashing.
+We wanted to create a more engaging sense of battling your opponent (instead of mindless key-smashing) by honing in on the visual language of the game.

-However, we still wanted a way to create ASCII-style art, and went through various unsuccessful iterations.
+In the end, we still wanted a way to visualize our characters with ASCII-style art, and continued to go through various unsuccessful iterations to convey the characters better.

-A breakthrough occurred when we found an image-to-ASCII converter (DeepAA by OsciiArt) that worked perfectly for our needs.
+A breakthrough occurred when we discovered an image-to-ASCIIconverter (DeepAA by OsciiArt) that worked perfectly for our needs.

 Illustrated animation of girl character, Player 2.